SuperclassesDocumented Subclasses

 The "released" signal

-- The gtk:gesture-click object which received the signal.
+- The gtk:gesture-click object that received the signal.

 - n

-- The integer with the number of presses that is paired with this release.
+- The integer for the number of presses that is paired with this release.

 - x

-- The double float with the x coordinate, in widget allocation coordinates.
+- The double float for the x coordinate, in widget allocation coordinates.

 - y

-- The double float with the y coordinate, in widget allocation coordinates.
+- The double float for the y coordinate, in widget allocation coordinates.

 The "stopped" signal